 - For clinical trials that require clinical trial authorization (CTA) or a clinical trial certificate (CTC), the clinical trial application can be submitted concurrently to HSA and the relevant IRB.
 For clinical trials that require clinical trial notification (CTN) to HSA, the submission should be made only after having received IRB approval for the clinical trial.

 - Subsequent submissions like Substantial amendments, Serious Breaches, Trial Status Reports, etc to HSA may be required during a clinical trial.
 All subsequent submissions to HSA should be submitted via PRISM unless otherwise specified.

 - When the sponsor gets the approval from HSA, can initiate the trial.

-- The authorisation (for CTA), or acceptance of notification (for CTN), of the clinical trial by HSA is valid for the duration of the clinical trial.
-The duration of the clinical trial refers from study initiation to study completion.
+- The authorization (for CTA), or acceptance of notification (for CTN), of the clinical trial by HSA, is valid for the duration of the clinical trial.
+The duration of the clinical trial refers to study initiation to study completion.

 - Clinical Trial Authorisation (CTA) – 30 Working Days